 Validation

-One can also define ‘Validation’ rules for each Parameter that can be used to protect downstream systems from inbound messages that don’t pass the defined validation rules.
-Thus, the GLU.Engine can provide a layer of load/performance protection to downstream Receiving Systems.
+One can also define ‘Validation’ rules for each parameter, serving to safeguard downstream systems against inbound messages that do not adhere to the specified validation criteria.
+This capability of the GLU.Engine adds a layer of load and performance protection to downstream Receiving Systems.

-‘Regex‘ – gives an option to add a Regular Expression validator (resources such as regextester that can help to define your Regex).
+- Regex: Provides the option to apply a Regular Expression validator, enabling custom pattern matching (resources such as regextester can assist in defining your Regex).

-‘Default‘ – is used to add the value at the GLU.Engine layer rather than it being received from the ‘Initiating System’.
-If a parameter with that Parameter Name is received, the GLU.Engine will pass the received value, if not received, the GLU.Engine passes the default value.
+- Default: Allows the addition of a default value at the GLU.Engine layer if the parameter is not received from the ‘Initiating System’.
+If a parameter with that Parameter Name is received, the GLU.Engine will pass the received value; if not received, the GLU.Engine passes the default value.

 Make visible in logs